What can I expect when becoming a Corinium Care carer

 On receipt of your completed application form and the relevant documentation we will contact you to discuss your application, letting you know if further information or documents are required.
 Before we can process your application we require three satisfactory responses from your referees.
 It is advisable to provide email addresses or fax numbers to speed up the process.
 Then we will conduct a telephone or Skype interview.

-If we receive suitable responses and approve your application, we invite you to attend our induction and training course .This is a five-day course generally held once a month at our offices in Gloucestershire.
+If we receive suitable responses and approve your application, we invite you to attend our induction and training course.
+For our 3-day training course, you will need to attend 2 days’ face-to-face training in our facilities in Worcester Park (Greater London – KT4) with our own in-house trainers.
+Day 3 is online and can be done from home.
+Day 3 is half a day instead of a full day.
 Please bear in mind that we cannot book you on to the training programme until we have completed all your paperwork.
 You will only be registered on our list of carers if you successfully complete the five days of interview, induction, training and assessment.

-Our induction and training course and assessment is held over five days and is an introduction to Corinium Care, how we work and preparation for work with our clients.
+Our induction and training course and assessment is held over three days in our Worcester Park training centre and is an introduction to Corinium Care, how we work and preparation for work with our clients.

 Applicants are required to complete a number of questionnaires, practical assessments and scenario tests to assist the Corinium Care team in understanding more about your approach to the caring process.
 It is an intensive course and homework is supplied on most evenings.